meepodeep/ErgoDecks/JOURNAL.md

 **Total time spent: 3h**

-# 5/24/25 made the case and updated PCB!
+# 5/24/25 Made the case and updated PCB!

 Today, I designed the Case in fusion and updated the PCB to support choc instead of mx switches.